PetarRan/ecological-impact-calculator/README.md

 Unfortunatly, there is only so much we can get through a codebar.
 There is no official codebar database so there is no centralisation of these information.
 Furthermore some of these information's such as the meterial's in the product are not required to be given so are close to impossible to access.

+### future features
+* read barcode from imported photo
+* more available data for criterias
+* better eco calculation with more criterias